ibm-cloud-docs/text-to-speech/voices.md

 When you synthesize text, the service applies language-dependent pronunciation rules to convert the ordinary spelling of each word to a phonetic spelling.
 The service's pronunciation rules work well for common words, but they can yield imperfect results for unusual words, such as terms with foreign origins, personal names, and abbreviations or acronyms.

 If your application's lexicon includes such words, you can use the customization interface to specify how the service pronounces them.
 For more information, see [Understanding customization](/docs/services/text-to-speech?topic=text-to-speech-customIntro).

+You create a custom voice model for a specific language, not for a specific voice.
+So a custom model can be used with any voice, standard or neural, for its specified language.

 ## Specifying a voice
 {: #specifyVoice}